MakieOrg/Makie.jl/docs/src/tutorials/getting-started.md

 Pkg.add("CairoMakie")
 ```

 This command will probably take a while to finish.
+You will need an internet connection so all the necessary files can be downloaded.

-After it has completed, you should find a `Project.toml` and a `Manifest.toml` file in the `makie_tutorial` folder.
+After this process has completed, you should find a `Project.toml` and a `Manifest.toml` file in the `makie_tutorial` folder.
-Those files "are" your new environment, the actual packages you have just installed are stored somewhere else, in a central location.
+Those files describe the new environment, the downloaded packages are stored somewhere else, in a central, shared location.

 If everything has worked, you should be able to load CairoMakie now: